-From my personal experience using symbols in the subject line contributes to a slight increase in open rates but I think over using them can loose the impact.
-With everything there is a time and place for them.
+From my personal experience using symbols in the subject line contributes to a slight increase in open rates but I think overusing them can loose the impact.
+With everything, there is a time and place for them.
 This is a useful list of symbols but with everything in email make sure you test them across all email platforms first.

 Mobile can no longer be ignored and is a forced to be reckoned with but the key thing is to know your devices your customers are using and to optimise for them.
-Litmus have also summarised the top 5 email clients used from analysing over 927 million opens last month to give you an idea of the most popular.
+Litmus has also summarised the top 5 email clients used from analysing over 927 million opens last month to give you an idea of the most popular.

 Make sure the message in the email is clear and what you want people to do from the email is obvious.
 Someone once told me to sit back from your desk and look at an email for 8 seconds to reflect how someone might skim read it.

-From testing I’ve done over the years, it is often softer call to actions like “find out more” rather than “book now” that tend to be clicked on more, but obviously this is dependent on the product and customer.
+From the testing I’ve done over the years, it is an often softer call to actions like “find out more” rather than “book now” that tend to be clicked on more, but obviously this is dependent on the product and customer.

-Every email marketer should be on a mission to continuous optimise their campaigns and to do so testing is the key.
+Every email marketer should be on a mission to continuously optimise their campaigns and to do so testing is the key.
 Testing plans are really useful documents to help put a plan in place and to look at how it will be executed as well as the reason for the test.

 Even though this a few years old now, I think this graph from Marketing Sherpa is really useful to show the most effective elements to test.

-Having movement in an email can bring it to life and grab customers attention as well as providing the opportunity to show case a product more.
+Having movement in an email can bring it to life and grab customers attention as well as providing the opportunity to showcase a product more.

 Smileycat have complied these 30 creative uses of animated gifs in email, which has some really good examples.

-However be careful on the overall size of the email with Gmail preview recently being capped at 102kb limit.
+However, be careful on the overall size of the email with Gmail preview recently being capped at 102kb limit.
 Emails over 102kb will be “clipped,” cutting off the bottom of the message.

 Don’t forget to look at the journey from the email to the landing page.
-Are the call to actions appropriate to where the customer will land?
+Are calls to actions appropriate to where the customer will land?
 Can they find the information easily?
 Don’t forget about the devices your customers are using, if you’ve optimised the email for mobile they should land on a mobile version of the landing page.